Skatteetaten/cantus/README.md

 To be able to run and make calls to Cantus you have to define variables in the file .spring-boot-devtools.properties located in the home folder.

 The variables nedded are :
-- integrations.docker-registry-url-allowed = localhost, test
+- cantus.docker.urlsallowed = localhost, test (whitelist for docker registry urls)
+- cantus.docker.internal.urls = localhost (Cantus adds token to header if internal and uses https if it is not internal)